textileio/community/docs/tutorials/hub/simple-credentials-endpoint.md

 # Create a simple credentials endpoint

 The simple credentials endpoint requires no user-identity to be sent to the server.
 It simply receives a request for new API credentials, uses the key and secret, and then returns the credentials to the client.
+This type of flow is useful for developers or apps with an existing user-validation flow, or who are able to utilize domain whitelisting and/or are hosting their own app.

 ## Setup